szaumoor/ZS_ShadowdancerOverhaul/README.md

 - The summoned shade might actually be a little overpowered at higher levels (28-40), but I'm honestly not entirely sure.
 Feedback is welcome.

 ## Credits
-- All the community on **Discord** for providing help and helpful code.
+- All the community on **Discord** for providing helpful insights and suggestions
+- zenblack for providing cool icons
 - **BeamDog** for introducing me to the Shadowdancer kit, which is currently my favorite class/kit, conceptually.
 This mod is really my way of making me like it functionally too.